Maybe you’ve already tried to apply for a regular, unsecured personal loan — only to be turned down.

 How do I get a guarantor for a loan?

 You might consider asking a trusted friend or family member to be a guarantor.
-This person should be someone who has solid credit and sufficient income to cover the loan payments if you default on the loan.
+This person should be someone who has solid credit and sufficient income to cover the loan payments should you default on the loan.

 Are you guaranteed to get a loan with a guarantor?